-- Channel This field determines which operating frequency will be used.
-The default channel is set to Auto, so the Router will choose the best channel automatically.
-It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - > Max Tx Rate You can limit the maximum tx rate of the Router through this field. - > Enable Wireless Router Radio The wireless radio of this Router can be enabled or disabled to allow wireless stations access. - Enable SSID Broadcast When wireless clients survey the local area for wireless networks to associate with, they will detect the SSID broadcast by the Router.
-If you select the Enable SSID Broadcast checkbox, the Wireless Router will broadcast its name (SSID) on the air. - Enable WDS Check this box to enable WDS.
+Channel - This field determines which operating frequency will be used.
+The default channel is set to Auto, so the AP will choose the best channel automatically.
+It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point.

+- Enable SSID Broadcast When wireless clients survey the local area for wireless networks to associate with, they will detect the SSID broadcast by the Router.
+If you select the Enable SSID Broadcast checkbox, the Wireless Router will broadcast its name (SSID) on the air. - Enable WDS Bridging Check this box to enable WDS.
 With this function, the Router can bridge two or more Wlans.
-If this checkbox is selected, you will have to set the following parameters as shown in Figure 4-19.
+If this checkbox is selected, you will have to set the following parameters as shown in Figure 4-15.
 Make sure the following settings are correct.